trygve-lie/sector-client/README.md

 If you ever want input on such an API I'll be more than happy to provide feedback on what I would love to see and be able to integrate.
 If ever such an public API surface I'll be more then happy to terminate this module...

+No altering or illegal tampering with the alarm itself, mobile applications or web site have been done to develop this module.
+Its been developed by purly looking at the http requests going on in your web client.

 ## License